lepilepi/puller/README.rst

 Required options:

-* `REF`: This ref will be watched only, if the push is for other branch, nothing wil happen
+* `REF`: This ref will be watched only, if the push is for other branch, nothing will happen
 * `PATH`: The location of the `.git` folder
 * `REMOTE`: The code will be pulled from this remote.
 * `BRANCH`: This branch will be pulled, and merged locally.